Fiber To The Home

 a local switch, like FTTC upgraded to fiber to the home.

-A home run active star network has one fiber
+A home run active star network has one fiber dedicated to

-businesses, apartments or condos.)
-This architecture
+apartments or condos.)
+This architecture offers the

-dedicated fiber(s) required for each home.
+fiber(s) required for each home.

 PON: Passive Optical Network